tdt/docs/app/controllers/docs/4.1/spectql.md

 * min = returns the minimum value
 * sum = returns the sum of the values
 * ucase = returns the value in uppercase
-* upper = returns the value in uppercase
 * lcase = returns the value in lowercase
-* lower = returns the value in lowercase
 * len = returns the length of a value

 ### filters